silvercart/silvercart/docs/en/01_Techbase/01_Develop/10_How_to_extend_SilverCart_Tax_Handling.md

 			$taxRate = 0;

 			// your tax handling here
-			$member = Member::currentUser();
+			$member = Security::getCurrentUser();
 			if ($member instanceof Member) {
-				// Call the tax API here to get some customer dependant tax data
+				// Call the tax API here to get some customer dependent tax data
 				// using a custom API connector object.
 				$myCustomTaxAPI = new MyCustomTaxAPIConnector();
 				$taxRate = $myCustomTaxAPI->getTaxRateFor($member);